Saidat23/devops.pbl/MERN.md

 ## DEPLOYING A SIMPLE APPLICATION THAT CREATES A TO-DO LIST.
 ### Step 1.
 BACKEND CONFIGURATION
-Update Ubuntu runing the command " sudo apt update "
+Update Ubuntu by runing the command " sudo apt update "

 Upgrade Ubuntu by runing the command " sudo apt upgrade "